Kidney stones

 What are the kidneys?

 The kidneys are two bean-shaped organs located on either side of the spine, just below the ribs.
-They are part of the urinary system.

-The kidneys filter the blood to remove waste and excess salts, minerals, and water, forming urine.
+The kidneys are part of the urinary system.
+They filter the blood to remove waste and excess salts, minerals, and water, forming urine.

 The urine made by the kidneys drains to the bladder through two long, narrow tubes called ureters.